For Industry

 Sabina is registering a model 2 months before the commencement date.
 Sabina submits the application and provides evidence of a test report from the manufacturer or third party for the model to the applicable standards.
 This means that the model will be registered for 5 years, from the commencement date regardless of when the registration is approved.

 You can register an individual model or a family of models.
-If you register a family of models, they need to have the same characteristics and meet other requirements outlined under section 28 of the Act and section 7 of the determination.
+If you register a family of models (unless it is a special purpose family), they need to have the same characteristics and meet other requirements outlined under section 28 of the Greenhouse and Energy Minimum Standards Act 2012 and section 7 of the determination.

 The model must be tested against the specified test standards before it can be registered.
 Evidence of a test report must be submitted with your individual or family application, but it’s preferred that you voluntarily submit actual test reports.
 For registration of a:

-3. special purpose family you must provide a test report for every model in the family under subsection 7(4)(b) of the determination.
+- special purpose family you must provide a test report for every model (up to 10 models) in the family under subsection 7(4)(b) of the determination.

-The requirements for existing stock is different to new stock that was imported or manufactured on or after the commencement date.
+The requirement for existing stock is different to new stock that was imported or manufactured on or after the commencement date.

-Grandfathering provisions are outlined under sections 16 to 19 of the Act.
+Grandfathering provisions are outlined under sections 16 to 19 of the Greenhouse and Energy Minimum Standards Act 2012, not the determination.

 Existing stock